Pets and service animals

 This policy does not apply to service animals and certified pet therapy animals.

-This decision is strictly based on maintaining a safe, healthy environment and to respect patients, visitors and staff who have allergies and respiratory challenges.
+This decision is strictly based on maintaining a safe, healthy environment and respecting patients, visitors and staff who have allergies and respiratory challenges.

 Service animals provide assistance to people with disabilities and are protected by the Americans with Disabilities Act (ADA).
 Therapy pets and handlers need to be certified in animal-assisted therapy and be part of a patient’s care plan.

 Exceptions will be considered (for example, at the request of a terminally ill patient).
 A 30-minute visit may be allowed, provided that: